joshjfink/GBFMM/README.md

 **Recommended**

 * ggplot (for trajectory plotting function included in the repository)
+* pandas (for trajectory plotting function included in the repository)
 * STAN (for Bayesian alternative specification)
 * pystan (for Bayesian alternative specification)